 As parents of autistic children, we know that there are several truths in life when it concerns our children.
-Autism is a part of life, not always a welcomed part but a very solid part.
+Autism is a part of life, not always a welcomed part some would say, but a very solid part.
 We will do whatever is necessary to ensure the highest quality of life by advocating for our children daily.
 We also know that eventually our children will grow up and become autistic adults.
 Some may go on to live independently and some may need continued support throughout the rest of their lives.
 Some may continue to live with us and some may live in a supported/group home.
 Just like our children are individuals, their needs are also different.
 So how do we support autistic adults?

 Autism in adults is not discussed quite as much as children’s autism, a disorder that is now thought to affect roughly one out of every 150 children born.
 And although treatments are available, autism is not curable and it negatively affects social development and thought processes all throughout the life of someone who has the disorder.

 Each person with autism is profoundly different and requires different levels of help.

 Autism, at one point, was defined as ranging from mild to severe.

 Adults with mild autism are defined as high-functioning and those with severe autism are considered low-functioning.
 Low-functioning adults with severe autism need constant care from their families or within a facility that can address their needs around the clock (which is very expensive).

 In contrast, adults with mild autism can lead relatively “normal” lives- with the right amount of support.
 That’s not to say that an individual with so-called severe autism cannot.

 However, these terms and labels can also be incredibly misleading.
 But, let’s keep them in mind for purposes of this post.